MannuPannu/estimatetime/README.md

 4. Goto http://localhost:8000

 *** TODO ***
+- Emit events when members votes on times
 - When there are no members left in a room, destroy it
-- Output the role "voter/admin" on client
-- Emit events when members votes on times
 - Add debug flag on server